danielle076/cattery/readme.md

 * __Start up IDEA__
     * _Open the project_
         * clone the repository from [github](https://github.com/danielle076/cattery)
-        * File > New > Project from Version Control
+        * go to File > New > Project from Version Control
-        * paste in the cloned Repository URL
+        * paste in the cloned URL
         * if git is not installed, choose download and install and proceed
+        * click clone

     * _Set up Software Development Kit_
         * go to File > Project Structure
         * Project Settings > Project